StolenCheese/stolencheese.github.io/content/projects/ch-concentrated-solar.md

 ```

-The `mid` is multiplied by the prime 29 to give some randomness to beam placements, as entity indexes are assigned incrementally, so spawning based on just them clustered to beams (an effect that I actually liked, but was shot down by testers)
+The `mid` is multiplied by the prime 29 to give some randomness to beam placements, as entity indexes are assigned incrementally, so spawning based on just them clustered to beams[^2].

 ### Overlay

 {{figure(src = "/projects/ch-concentrated-solar/overlay.png" alt="Overlay" caption = "Early placement overlay")}}

 Turned out very easy to implement, as the game has very similar functionality for electrical systems - in the `defines.events.on_player_cursor_stack_changed` or `defines.events.on_selected_entity_changed`, check if the entity or stack in question is related to your system (in this case a tower or a mirror), and spawn bounding boxes for each important range-based entity (in this case, just towers).

 ---
+[^rot]: Another mod containing a feature with a similar mechanic of solar power used a separate entity for every mirror rotation, but I prefer turret prototype as it allows mirrors to be searched for quickly (different prototypes require unique names), and the number of rotation sprites can be changed in the future.

 [^1]: This did happen.

+[^2]: An effect that I actually liked, but my tester[^3] persuaded me against it.

+[^3]: My brother.